-5.1.19 FIA_USB.1 User-subject binding
+5.1.23 FIA USB.1 User-subject binding

-5.1.19.1 FIA_USB.1.1 The TSF shall associate the appropriate user security attributes with subjects acting on behalf of that user.

-The TSF shall associate the following user security attributes with subjects acting on the behalf of that user:
+- 5.1.23.1 FIA_USB.1.1 The TSF shall associate the appropriate user security attributes with subjects acting on behalf of that user. - 5.1.23.1.1 The TSF shall associate the following user security attributes with subjects acting on the behalf of that user: - a.

-- a.
 The user identity which is associated with auditable events; - b.
 The user identity or identities which are used to enforce the Discretionary Access Control Policy; - c.
 The group membership or memberships used to enforce the Discretionary Access Control Policy; - d. [assignment: any other user security attributes].

-5.1.19.1.1 The TSF shall enforce the following rules governing changes to the user security attributes associated with subjects acting on the behalf of a user: [assignment: changing of attributes rules].
+5.1.23.1.2 The TSF shall enforce the following rules governing changes to the user security attributes associated with subjects acting on the behalf of a user: [assignment: changing of attributes rules].

 Application Note: The DAC policy and audit generation require that each subject acting on the behalf of users have a user identity associated with the subject.
 This identity is normally the one used at the time of identification to the system.
-The DAC policy enforced by the TSF may include provisions for making access decisions based on a user identity which differs from the one used during identification.
+The DAC policy enforced by the TSF may include provisions for making access decisions based on a user identity that differs from the one used during identification.